Nation’s most restrictive abortion law back in Texas court | WTOP

 It is also unclear how quickly any of Texas’ nearly two dozen abortion clinics would move to resume normal operations if the law is set aside.
 Texas officials would likely seek a swift reversal from the 5th U.S. Circuit Court of Appeals, which previously allowed the restrictions to take effect.

-The Texas law is just one that is setting up the biggest test of abortion rights in the U.S. in decades.
+The Texas law is just one that is setting up the biggest test of abortion rights in the U.S. in decades and it is part of a broader push by Republicans nationwide to impose new restrictions on abortion.

 On Monday, the U.S. Supreme Court begins a new term, which in December will include arguments in Mississippi’s bid to have the landmark Roe v.
 Wade decision guaranteeing a woman’s right to an abortion overturned.